sevas/sevas.github.io-src/_posts/2010-09-12-multiple-python-windows.md

 So sometimes, it might be good idea to keep several sandboxed python installations.
 Here are some examples where such a scenario may occur:
 * My default python installation is 2.7
+* I want to keep my [EPD](http://www.enthought.com/products/epd.php) distribution clean
 * The [Ogre3D bindings](http://www.pythonogre.com/) are only available for Python2.6 at the moment
-* I want to keep my [EPD](http://www.enthought.com/products/epd.php) distribution clean
 * What about using python3 alongside everything else?

 ## A Solution

+The idea here is to create a command prompt shortcut for every concurrent python installation.

 First, you need a `.bat` file that will set various environment variables.
 Here is an example file, targetted at my EPD installation,